code4policy/modules/agile/07-project-storytime.md

 	4. Either agree on a consensus, or discuss further and do another round of poker.
 2. Now lets turn it over to the groups to do that with the rest of the tasks for this sprint.

-## Daily Standup

-**Moving Forward** - Count up the total number of points for the sprint.
-Every day during your group's daily scrum, please move cards around on the trello board as they're getting done.
-It will be the job of one person on the team to maintain a "burndown" of how many points the whole scrum is worth, and how many points you have accomplished so far.
-You will submit that as part of your final project.
-You should try to maintain a constant pace, or if you find you're not on track to finish, you may want to either adjust your pace or think about reducing the number of tasks, or negotiate a deadline extension.